Riding Mower Deck Leveling: How to Get an Even Cut Every Time

 Step 1: Park on a Flat Surface

-Park the mower on a flat, hard surface — concrete is ideal.
+Park the mower on a flat, hard surface β€” concrete is ideal.
 Soft ground compresses under tire weight and gives inaccurate measurements.
 Set the cutting height to the middle position (usually 3 inches).
+If your mower has a deck height gauge or numbered cutting deck settings, use the same setting for every measurement.
+Before you measure, make sure all four tires are inflated to the same pressure side to side.
+Even a small difference can tilt the deck enough to throw off the reading.

 Step 2: Rotate Blades to 3 and 9 O’Clock Position

 Remove the key and disconnect the spark plug wire.
 Manually rotate the blades so one blade points directly left and one points directly right (3 o’clock and 9 o’clock positions).
 On a single-blade deck, point the blade straight across the full width of the deck.
 This exposes the blade tips at the widest points for measurement.
+If the blade is hard to turn, use a block of wood to stop it from moving while you reposition it.

 Step 3: Measure Blade Tips on Both Sides

 With a tape measure, measure the distance from the ground to the blade tip on the left side of the deck, then on the right side.
-Both measurements should be within 1/8 inch of each other (manufacturer spec is typically 0 to 1/8 inch lower on the left side).
-A difference greater than 1/4 inch will be visible in the cut.
+Both measurements should be within 1/8 inch of each other.
+On many riding mowers, the left side is allowed to sit slightly lower β€” usually about 0 to 1/8 inch lower β€” depending on the manufacturer.
+A difference greater than 1/4 inch will usually show up in the cut.
+Measure to the exact tip of the blade, not to the blade body or spindle housing, or your numbers will be off.

 Step 4: Adjust the Deck Suspension

-Riding mower decks hang from suspension points — typically two adjustable link rods on each side, connected to the deck lift mechanism.
+Riding mower decks hang from suspension points β€” typically two adjustable link rods on each side, connected to the deck lift mechanism.
 To raise one side:

 1. Locate the adjustment nut or jam nut on the deck suspension link on the low side.